eitansuez/lab-ckad-practice/workshop/content/exercises/04-observability.md

     cascade: true
     ```

+1. Execute the following command, which will create a pod named `tatooine`.

+    ```terminal:execute
+    command: kubectl apply -f observability/tatooine.yaml
+    ```

-1. A pod named `tatooine` has been created.
-It appears to be crashing.
+    The pod appears to be crashing.
 Fix it.
 The pod should be in running state.
-Recreate the pods if necessary.
+Recreate the pod if necessary.

+    ```examiner:execute-test
+    name: obs-tatooine
+    title: Pod tatooine should be in running state
+    cascade: true
+    ```

-1. A pod specification file is `coruscant.yaml`.
+1. Review the pod specification file `observability/coruscant.yaml`.
 We tried to create a pod using it, but it didn't work.
 Fix the spec file and create a pod using the spec file.

+    ```examiner:execute-test
+    name: obs-coruscant
+    title: Pod coruscant should be in running state
+    cascade: true
+    ```

 ## Solution